yandex/pandora/docs/performance.rst

 Pandora's performance
 =====================

-We made some performance tests for the gun itself.
+`Alexander Ivanov`_ made some performance tests for the gun itself.
 Here are the results.

 * Server: NGinx, 32 cores, 64G RAM.
 * Tank: 32 cores, 128G RAM.